cwsmith/omegahPetsc/README.md

 ```

-# Alternative instructions for a serial build of petsc and omegah for easier debugging
+# Alternative instructions for a build of petsc and omegah with cuda disabled for easier debugging

 ## petsc

-envGnu74Serial.sh
+the following script, `envGnu74CudaOff.sh`, substitutes `envGnu74Cuda.sh` from the parallel build
+arch
 ```
 module use /gpfs/u/software/dcs-spack-install/v0133gccSpectrum/lmod/linux-rhel7-ppc64le/gcc/7.4.0-1/
 module load spectrum-mpi/10.3-doq6u5y